SWAROBO/model-viewer-react/Tasks/INSTRUCTIONS.md

 4. Update the checklist.
 5. Update @/Tasks/note_to_agent.md with any learnings you have from this task which you think will be useful for the next agent.
-6. Generate the next task using new_task tool by copying the template from @/Tasks/instructions.md and updating the task number.
-The task should be exactly the same as the template.
-DO NOT ADD CONTEXTS or any other information.

 Task: Implement [TASK_NUMBER]